-Barton Community College is accredited by the Higher Learning Commission and is a member of the North Central Association of Secondary Schools and Colleges (30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504, (800) 621-7440, https://NCACIHE.org.
+Barton Community College is accredited by the Higher Learning Commission (30 North LaSalle Street, Suite 2400, Chicago, IL 60602-2504, (800) 621-7440.
 Barton has been continuously accredited since 1974 with the most recent reaffirmation of accreditation occurring in 2013.
 Barton maintains accreditation through HLC's Open Pathway process and completed the Year 4 Assurance Review in 2017.
-Also, Barton Community College is a member of the American Association of Community Colleges as well as the Council of North Central Junior Colleges.
+Barton's next reaffirmation visit will occur in 2022/23.